MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Messaging extensions

 > [!NOTE]
-> The following section references Microsoft Commercial Marketplace Policy # 1140.4.4.
+> This section references Microsoft Commercial Marketplace Policy # 1140.4.4.

 If your app includes a messaging extension, make sure it adheres to these guidelines.